collective/collective.watcherlist/README.rst

 * RemovedFromWatchingEvent
 * AddedToWatchingEvent

-Those events are registred to be useable as content rule trigger so you can create a rule based on it.
+Those events are registered to be usable as content rule trigger so you can create a rule based on it.

 It also provides a content rule action so you can create an action that's